RalitsaNikolova11/NBA_stats_analysis/README.md

-# 🏀 NBA player stats analysis 🏀
+# 🏀 NBA Player Stats Analysis 🏀
 Using SQL and Excel to analyse NBA player statistics and visualise the findings in a dashboard